moby/moby/docs/reference/commandline/network_create.md

 To read more about these options and how to configure them, see ["*Get started with multi-host network*"](../../userguide/networking/get-started-overlay.md).

-It is also a good idea, though not required, that you install Docker Swarm on to manage the cluster that makes up your network.
-Swarm provides sophisticated discovery and server management that can assist your implementation.
+While not required, it is a good idea to install Docker Swarm to manage the cluster that makes up your network.
+Swarm provides sophisticated discovery and server management tools that can assist your implementation.

 Once you have prepared the `overlay` network prerequisites you simply choose a Docker host in the cluster and issue the following to create the network: